ClouderyStudio/zhuxs-site/README.md

 # BambooPixel

-This is the official website of Minecraft Modded Server [竹像素](https://zhuxs.cn).
+This is the official website of Minecraft Server [BambooPixel](https://zhuxs.cn).
 The website is based on Vue 2.

 ## License

-Just don't.
+Coming soon.